stlinde/Notes/data-structures-and-algorithms-in-python.md

 A class provides a set of behaviors in the form of member functions (methods), with implementations that are common to all instances of that class.
 A class also serves as a blueprint for its instances, effectively determining the way that state information for each instance is represented in the form of attributes (also known as fields, instance variables, or data members).

+By default, the `+` operator is undefined for a new class.
+This can be changed by using a technique known as operator overloading.
+This is done by implementing a specially named method, `add` for the `+` operator.
+As a general rule, if a particular special method is not implemented in a user-defined class, the standard syntax that relies upon that method will raise an exception.

+An iterator for a collection provides one key behavior: It supports a special method named `__next__` that returns the next elelment of the collection, if any, or raises a `StopIteration` exception to indicate that there are no further elements.

+Python helps by providing an automatic iterator implementation for any class that defines both __len__ and __getitem__.

+The `range` method used to be a function that returned a `list` in Python 2.
+This was expensive in memory.
+In Python 3 it uses a strategy known as lazy evaluation.
+Rather than creating a new `list` instance, `range` is a class that can effectively represent the desired range of elements without ever storing them explicitely in memory.
+A `range` instantiation supports both the __len__ and __getitem__ methods, and therefore inherits automatic support for iteration.

 ### Chapter 2.4 - Inheritance
+A hierarchical design is useful in software development, as common functionality can be grouped at the most general level, thereby promoting reuse of code, while differentiated behaviors can be viewed as extensions of the general case.
+In OOP, the mechanism for modular and hierarchical organization is a technique known as inheritance.
+This allows a new class to be defined based upon an existing class as a starting point.
+In object-oriented terminology, the existing class is typically described as the *base class*, *parent class*, or *super-class*, while the newly defined class is known as the *subclass* or *child class*.

+A subclass may specialize an existing behavior by providing a new implementation that overrides an existing method.
+A subclass may also extend its superclass by providing brand new methods.

 ### Chapter 2.5 - Namespaces and Object-Orientation